snoopdogg420/src/doc/deployment/00-maintenance.md

 Going down for Maintenance
 ==========================
-Before the server or client can be updated, players must be disconnected from the game, and clients must be disabled.
-The describes the process of *going down for maintenance*, and is the first step in the deployment process.
+Before the server or client can be updated, players must be disconnected from the game, and logins must be disabled.
+This describes the process of *going down for maintenance*, and is the first step in the deployment process.

 - - -